Author: Eric Vasbinder

 This method works great for smaller customers, or customers with a limited need to access the database outside of the ERP.

 However, this approach loses its appeal if a customer has more than a few users that need specific, delineated access into the ERP's database directly; managing hundreds of SQL accounts is no easy task.
-In addition, setting up data type security-based authorization based on groups becomes difficult as well, requiring the customer's IT to track authorization on a per user basis in the SQL server itself.
+In addition, setting up data security based on groups becomes difficult as well.

 In order to avoid these issues, there is an alternative approach available, originally developed by one of our more astute customers.
 This approach involves setting up a SQL Server jump host that will sit on a SQL server that remains in the customer's AD management domain.
 This SQL jump host retains a copy of the ERP's database, but uses database synonyms to point the actual queries to the remote, cloud hosted database.
 That jump host has connectivity provided to the cloud server through an IPSEC VPN, which allows for data to be pulled from the cloud server when a query is presented to the jump host.